Responding to Domestic

-May is Domestic and Family Violence Prevention Month
+and Family Violence

 Resources

-Renew book
+Anglicare Renew book

-Do you know that one of the biggest social issues in our community is that of Domestic Abuse?
 What would you do if someone disclosed abuse to you?
 How are you equipped to help and care?

-St Matts has acquired a number of Anglicare's book "Renew" - An Australian Guide for Christian Women Survivors of Domestic Abuse".
-They are free for you to take and use in whatever way you can as we seek to be a safe place in our community.
+St Matts has copies of Anglicare's book "Renew" - An Australian Guide for Christian Women Survivors of Domestic Abuse".
+They are free and you can find copies in the entry foyer, or on the book desk.
+You can also read it online and access Anglicare’s other resources by clicking the button below.

 1800 RESPECT